-Now let’s talk about the most important part of this controller – the jog wheels:
+Now let’s talk about the most important part of the Pioneer DDJ-SZ2 – the jog wheels:

 Jog Wheels And Pads

-There are two aluminum 206mm CDJ-styled jog wheels which have adjustable jog wheel feeling (by having changeable resistance and backspin time) allowing you to enjoy the perfect scratching experience.
-There is an on-jog display which is bright enough and helps you by providing information about the current playback status and the position of the wheel.
+There are two aluminum 206mm CDJ-styled jog wheels that have adjustable jog wheel feeling (by having changeable resistance and backspin time) allowing you to enjoy the perfect scratching experience.
+There is an on-jog display that is bright enough and helps you by providing information about the current playback status and the position of the wheel.

 There is a dedicated “Slip Mode” for both jog wheels which keeps the track going while you do your jog wheel tricks so no matter what you do you will always land on the beat.